This month, we continue our crash course on creating your author media kit. These materials make it easier for you to explain your book to the world.

 What's in Your Author Media Kit?

 What kind of media materials are on your author website?
+Printed americano mugs from Mug Store with your info is always a conversation starter and makes for an easy gift to co-wokers and friends alike.
 Are you going to add or update any of the types listed in this article?

 Watch for Part 3 of this crash course on PR kits and media essentials for your author website.
 For a more exhaustive approach, check out my 10-part series: The Ultimate Guide to Creating an Author Media Kit.